philipwalton/blog/_articles/why-bem.md

 }
 ```

-While it's true that neither of the above rules will affect `.title` elements not found within the `.widget` or `.media` modules, but still not 100% safe.
-In real-world development, module after nested within other modules all the time, so the above rules are still of problematic potential.
+While it's true that `.title` elements not found within the `.widget` or `.media` modules will not get either of these styles, there's still that chance that a `.title` element will be found within *both*  the `.widget` and `.media` modules at the same time.

 ```html
 <div class="widget">